 When I had just started as a web designer, I already had some experience with front-end development.
-So instead of treating web design as coloring pages for kids (which sometimes young designers do), I wanted to take part in the entire process — from concept to design to actually solving world problems (first world..) — and I wanted to code it on my own, as I could.
+I wanted to take part in the entire process — from concept to design to actually solving world problems — and I wanted to code it on my own, as I could.

 Having these skills as a young product designer in a design agency enforced me to code stuff on a daily basis.
-This lead me, much like other web designers, to a professional identity crisis.
-I started asking myself questions, such as — “What is the border between design and code?”, “Should I really code stuff instead of design?”, “Does having developers in the process really makes it simpler?”, “Damn it !
+This has led me, much like other web designers, to a professional identity crisis.
+I started asking myself the questions such as — “What is the border between design and code?”, “Should I really code stuff instead of design?”, “Does having developers in the process really makes it simpler?”, “Damn it!
 I’m wasting important design time on solving some #$%@ing code issues!”

 Don’t stay classy

-Ben Blumenfeld (Former Design lead at Facebook, Co-Director at Designer Fund) tweeted something that made me run and knock my head against the wall, and then go out on my balcony and shout — “What is your profession?!”
+Ben Blumenfeld (Former Design lead at Facebook, Co-Director at Designer Fund) tweeted something that made me think “What is your profession?”

 The borders between design and front-end development were always thin.
 After years of discussions and debates in the design community — Let’s not ignore it anymore — The borders are now getting even thinner, very thin.

-More and more tools are entering the market that are labeled “No Coding Required”, allowing designers to execute their work without writing a single line of code.
-Designers want tools, and generic ones too, please!
+More and more tools are entering the market that is labelled “No Coding Required”, allowing designers to execute their work without writing a single line of code.
+Designers want tools, simple, yet flexible tools!
 More and more designers and small web agencies are using tools like Webflow, Froont, and Macaw, which generate static pages with beautiful semantic code.

 Code is complicated, UI is not (if it’s done correctly).

 There is no replacement for developers, but as tools get more visual, developers can focus on the real problems.
 Some developers will disagree about this one but it’s true — a developer’s job is to get out of the job.
-It has always been this way, just as programmers in the past used to connect cables and which turned to binary 011001001 , which evolved into Basic that evolved to C, etc., etc. At the end of this evolution we will have pure UI’s — UI’s everywhere (epic music).
+It has always been this way, just as programmers in the past used to connect cables and which turned to binary code, which evolved into Basic that evolved to C, etc. At the end of this evolution, we will have pure UI’s that enables us to build UI’s